orsinium/art.orsinium.dev/drafts.md

 It grows deep, deeper into dark
 Its roots kill, strangle my body
 I see no escape, no help from anybody

-## a bee

-A bee doesn't know work or service,
-It just serves it's purpose.
-But do I have a purpose?
-Am I any better than a bee?
-Can I bee something more than me?

-You cannot punish tree into growth;
-It grows from roots connected to the world.
-You cannot stop from burning wings a moth
-With a mere persuation and a simple word.

-We tell ourselves that we're the future
-We set ourselves aside from nature
-We used to run with the wolfes
-And now our forests live in books

-I keep to tell myself a lie
-I want to pupate like a butterfly
-Into something new and better